mem48/geocompr/main.md

 ### Spatial congruence and areal interpolation

-Spatial congruence is an important concept when interpreting the results of spatial aggregation and other operations.
+Spatial congruence is an important concept related to spatial aggregation.
-An *aggregating object* object (which we will refer to as `y`, representing the buffer object in the previous section) is *congruent* with the target object `x`, corresponding to the first argument of `aggregate()` in the previous section, if the two objects have shared borders: no feature in `x` overlaps one or more features in `y`.
+An *aggregating object* object (which we will refer to as `y`, representing the buffer object in the previous section) is *congruent* with the target object (`x`, representing the countries in the previous section) if the two objects have shared borders.

-*Incongruent* objects, by contrast do not share common borders [@qiu_development_2012].
+*Incongruent* aggregating objects, by contrast, do not share common borders with the target [@qiu_development_2012].
-This is the case illustrated in Figure \@ref(fig:buff-agg), where the borders of the countries in the 'target' object bear no relation to, and frequently cross, the outline of the aggregating buffer.

-This is problematic if one wants to convert from type of *areal* unit that is incongruent with another, as illustrated in Figure \@ref(fig:areal-example).
+This is problematic for spatial aggregation (and other spatial operations) illustrated in Figure \@ref(fig:areal-example).
-Areal interpolation resolves this problem.
+Areal interpolation resolves this issue.
-A number of methods have been developed to for the task, all of which start from the following constraint, succinctly described in a classic paper on the subject [@tobler_smooth_1979]:
-"that the original [target] data arrive packaged in discrete  collection regions."
+A number of algorithms have been developed for areal interpolation, including area weighted and pycnophylactic interpolation methods task [@tobler_smooth_1979].

 <div class="figure" style="text-align: center">
 <img src="figures/areal-example-1.png" alt="Illustration of congruent (left) and incongruent (right) areal units." width="576" />